-The Evaporative System Integrity Module, also known as an Evaporative System Integrity Monitor or ESIM, is a key component of the EVAP System on many late-model Chrysler, Dodge, Jeep, RAM Trucks and Fiat vehicles.
-Unlike previous Leak Detection System, the ESIM does not contain a solenoid.
+The Evaporative System Integrity Module (ESIM), also known as an Evaporative System Integrity Monitor, is a key EVAP System component on many late-model Chrysler, Dodge, Jeep, RAM Trucks and Fiat vehicles.
+The ESIM does not contain a solenoid, unlike previous Leak Detection Systems.
 Instead, the ESIM uses two weights, a diaphragm and a switch to detect pressure differences across a variety of conditions.

 P0440 - General EVAP System Failure: This code is set if the PCM detects the EVAP system is not achieving or maintaining vacuum during the monitor test period.